autumn-info-442a/team-e/README.md

 Hello!
 We are Team Explore in INFO 442: Cooperative Software Development.
 This repo will be used to host the hard work of our team for the duration of this class.

-Our team consists of four undergraduate students: Greyson Fields, Jayson Edwards, Rajoshi Chakravarti, and Andy Cahill.
+Our team consists of four undergraduate students: Greyson Fields, Jayson Edwards, Rajoshi Chakravarty, and Andy Cahill.

 Team roles are broken up as follows:
 - Product Manager: Greyson Fields
 - Designer: Jayson Edwards
-- Developer: Rajoshi Chakravarti
+- Developer: Rajoshi Chakravarty
 - Developer: Andy Cahill

 Mission Statement: Facilitating meaningful connections.